-We are an active club of roughly 110 members of all ages and abilities.
-Hillwalking, Rock Climbing, Scrambling, Mountain Biking indeed anything in the mountains goes.
-We have an amazing converted chapel in Capel Curig and a fantastic meets calendar visiting all parts of the UK and abroad.
-New members are more than welcome and we meet every Tuesday in the Stork Pub, Birkenhead from 9.00pm.
-In the summer we have regular evening meets to the local crags of Helsby, Frodsham, Pex Hill etc and for those fortunate enough to be free during the week we have some great mid-week walks too.
-Please look at our website or email either contact for more information. email@example.com
+We are an active club of roughly 120 members of all ages and abilities.
+Activities include Hill walking, Rock Climbing, Scrambling, Mountain Biking , Caving, indeed anything in the mountains goes.
+We have an amazing converted chapel in Capel Curig as a bunkhouse and a fantastic meets calendar visiting all parts of the UK and abroad.
+New members are more than welcome and we meet every Tuesday in Gallaghers Pub, Birkenhead from 9.00pm.
+In the summer we have regular evening meets to the local crags of Helsby, Frodsham, Pex Hill and also weekly visits to the local indoor climbing walls.
+For those fortunate enough to be free during the week we have some great mid-week walks too.
+Please look at our website or email for more information at email@example.com

 Karabiner Mountaineering Club